skieffer/am-pfsc-server/req/README.md

 * `requirements.txt`: Automatically generated from `requirements.in` using the
   `pip-tools` package.

-There are also three corresponding files with the `dev-` prefix, which concern packages needed for development, but not required for the app to run:

-* `dev-requirements.in`
-* `dev-requirements.local`
-* `dev-requirements.txt`
+* `test-requirements.in`: Maually listed; required for testing.

+* `test-requirements.hashless`: Manually listed; lacking a hash.

+* `test-requirements.txt`: Generated from the `.in` file.

+* `dev-requirements.in`: Manually listed; required only for development.

+* `dev-requirements.txt`: Generated from the `.in` file.

 ## How to install packages

-What you need to do depends on whether you are setting up a development environment, or building a docker image to run the app.
+What you need to do depends on whether you are setting up a development environment, or a testing environment, or building a docker image to run the app.

 ### Setting up a development environment